msft-mfg-ai/ai-landingzone/.azdo/pipelines/readme.md

 ---

-## Create the variable group "AI.LZ.Keys"
+## Create the variable group "AI.LZ.Secrets"

 This project needs a variable group with at least one variable in it that uniquely identifies your resources.